h5bp/main.css/README.md

 # main.css

+A repository for the development of the HTML5 Boilerplate CSS file, `style.css`.

+Historically, the file shipped with HTML5 Boilerplate was called `main.css`, hence the name of this project.
+It's since been renamed to `style.css`.
+Just in case you were confused.

-A repository for the development of the HTML5 Boilerplate CSS file.
-It includes both the whole `main.css` file as well as component files used to generate `main.css`.
-This way you can either pull in the whole file, as we do in HTML5 Boilerplate or you can pull in the individual files as needed.
+This project includes both the whole `main.css` file as well as component files used to generate `main.css`.
+This way you can either pull in the whole file, as we do in HTML5 Boilerplate (renaming it to `style.css`) or you can pull in the individual files as needed.

 [![GitHub Super-Linter](https://github.com/h5bp/main.css/workflows/Lint%20Code%20Base/badge.svg)](https://github.com/marketplace/actions/super-linter)